Skip to content

 Mastered Multi-Tenancy Design: You understand how team_id isolation keeps data secure and performant

-Created an Entity-Relationship Diagram (ERD): A visual blueprint showing all relationships and cardinality
+Documented Entity Relationships: A complete specification showing all relationships and cardinality

 Planned for Performance: Indexes on team_id, foreign keys, status fields, and frequently-queried columns